meetshreya/Retail-Data-Warehouse--Data-Warehousing-and-Business-Intelligence/README.md

 # Retail-Data-Warehouse--Data-Warehousing-and-Business-Intelligence

 ## Topic:
-Retail Data Warehouse- ETL, Dimensional Modeling, Talend, SSIS,Qlik Sense, Tableau,Power BI
+Retail Data Warehouse- ETL, Dimensional Modeling, Talend,Qlik Sense, Tableau,Power BI

 ## Introduction:
 This project invloves a retail company that sells a variety of products to people and to business across a variety of sales channels.
 Created data warehouse from various systems of record (SOR).